matteing/home/posts/get-shit-together-upr.md

 - E-mail
 - Datacamp

 Is this a fucking joke?
 Honestly?
+It's SO easy to miss assignments through how distributed they are all.

 People have lives, side-jobs, stuff to do.
 Centralize your shit.
 Cut the inefficiency and bullshit.